 Not only is the engine running super fast, the “brakes” in a person with borderline also don’t work.
 “The part of the brain that has regulatory function and can control emotions … is very weak,” says Dr. Oldham. “[People] often think the person [with borderline] is behaving in a deliberate, willful way, but actually they don’t know how to stop.”

-People with borderline personality disorder often act impulsively and even self-destructively.
-They may cut or burn themselves, go on spending sprees, have unsafe sex, use drugs or alcohol, or even attempt suicide to try to shut down the circuits.
+Borderline personality disorder traits include acting impulsively and even self-destructively, cutting or burning oneself, going on spending sprees, having unsafe sex, using drugs or alcohol, or even attempting suicide to try to shut down the circuits.